Zeik0s/telegram-server-monitor/README.md

 # Telegram Server Monitor

-Monitoring service writen in Python3 to be hosted on your own server.
+Monitoring service written in Python3 to be hosted on your own server.

 ## Installation
 **Talk to @BotFather on Telegram**